 Once a patient is set up on the bed in the treatment position the radiographers will move to the in room imaging bay to verify the patients position.
 The radiographers will use the ProBeam imaging software to take a series of 2D Kv and 3D CBCT (Cone Beam CT) images.
 From these images, the ProBeam software will allow the radiographers to make small adjustments to the patient's position to ensure accurate treatment delivery.

 The picture below shows the imaging bay in Gantry room 1 during installation:

-There will be 3 treatment rooms in The Christie proton beam therapy centre, they will deliver the latest scanning beam technology, to keep the unwanted additional dose to the patient to a minimum.
+There are three treatment rooms in the proton beam therapy centre at The Christie, designed to deliver the latest scanning beam technology.
+This keeps the unwanted additional dose to the patient to a minimum.
 This was an important consideration in choosing the correct equipment for children who will benefit the most from proton beam therapy.